 I once had a job digging up the bones of dead monks for room and board.
 The pay wasn’t great, but it was a good job, and I liked it.

 On the first day, a portly, pompous Frenchman named Bernard, the foreman, lined off a big grid on the ground with string, making six foot squares separated by one foot borders.
 Each digger was assigned a square.
 The job was simple: Dig the six foot square eight feet deep.
 You could not, however, use a shovel.
 The only tool you could use to remove 288 cubic feet of dirt was a small mason’s pointing trowel, which you had to supply yourself.
 Furthermore, you could not dig with the point of the trowel – doing so would be grounds for immediate dismissal.
-Instead, you had to carefully scrape away the dirt with the edge of the trowel, a thin skin of soil at a time, like peeling an onion, scoop it into a pail, then empty it onto a spoil pile 100 feet away.
-You had three months to finish.
+Instead, you had detect and carefully scrape away slight variations in colored layers of dirt with the edge of the trowel, a thin skin of soil at a time, like peeling an onion, scoop that into a pail, then empty it onto a spoil pile 100 feet away.
+We had three months to finish.

 At first it was rather fine.
 This grid of squares was, after all, in the ruins of a medieval cloister courtyard, in the heart of small city in the French countryside.
 Roses bloomed in the courtyard garden.
 It was a peaceful sanctuary, walled off from the noisy city by an arched arcade gallery with thick stone walls and massive iron gate.
 A white marble Jesus stood in the center gazing at the sky, arms upstretched, adding a air of sacredness to the site.
 Despite an incessant pestilence of pigeons, and a bleeding heart wrapped in thorns on his chest, he seemed resigned but benevolent, as though calling down a blessing on the whole affair.